Call us at 828-654-8300 for information on Ford CNG vehicles.

 • Bi-Fuel and Dedicated options available for most models.

-• Meets EPA & CARB emissions and OBD II requirements.
+• Meets EPA emissions and OBD II requirements.

 • Sequential fuel injection.